 At Just 4 Kids Pediatric Dentistry and Sedation, our staff works with your child to make exams easier and less intimidating.
-Our child-friendly, fun atmosphere helps keep him or her relaxed before and during exams and teeth cleanings, making the entire process less stressful your child… and you.
+Our child-friendly, fun atmosphere helps keep him or her relaxed before and during exams and teeth cleanings, making the entire process less stressful for your child… and you.

 Our Pediatric Dentistry staff has special training in working with children and their growing mouths and teeth.
 Beginning with the first visit, we involve your child in the exam, allowing them to look at the instruments used during a checkup and explain what happens during the exam to make it less scary.

 When to Schedule Dental Exams

 Your child’s first dental exam with our Pediatric Dentist in Midlothian VA should be scheduled soon after his or her first tooth erupts and by their first birthday, based on the recommendation of the American Academy of Pediatric Dentistry.
 Subsequent appointments should be made every 3-6 months.

 What Happens During an Exam

 Your child’s first visit will consist of an exam, fluoride treatment, and if age-appropriate, a teeth cleaning and x-rays.
 The dentist will check all of your child’s existing teeth for decay, examine his or her bite, gums, and jaw.
 If needed, the dental staff will clean your child’s teeth.
 For younger patients, you will be with your child during the visit, and may be asked to hold your child to make him or her is more comfortable.

 During future exams with our Pediatric Dentistry, the dental team will clean your child’s teeth and monitor the eruption of new teeth and the growth of your child’s jaw and mouth.
 Fluoride treatments will be administered every 3-6 months as recommended by the AAPD.